JOIN IN ON THE FUN

 Oscar is known for his technical knowledge of both Aikido and NNG Balintawak.

-Miyako and Mitchell has been training directly with Oscar since 2009.
+Miyako and Mitchell has been training with Oscar since 2009.
 Both have also had training with Grandmaster Bobby Taboada each year that GM Taboada visits Australia.

 Mitchell also travels annually to Cebu to train with GM Nick Elizar and Master Norman Elizar of Nickelstick Balintawak.